Visit to Chapel of Bones in Evora Portugal

-As you walk in to the Chapel of Bones, the grandeur and opulence stuns you!
-The rows of skeletons or skull aren’t very prominent.
-But as my eyes scanned through details, I found whole walls stuffed with bones and skulls, from roof to bottom.
+As you walk in to the Chapel of Bonesin Evora, the grandeur and opulence stuns you!
+The rows of skeletons or skull aren’t very prominent, yet they seem to stare back at you.
+As my eyes scanned through details, I found whole walls stuffed with bones and skulls, from roof to bottom.
 There are decorations too, in the form of arches, all made with human bones!
 The number of skeletons is estimated to be 5000!

 June to August – Monday to Saturday – 9.00 to 12.50 and 14.30 to 17.45